-When the application materials are complete, they are reviewed by the Director of Admissions and members of a standing Admissions Committee of the Faculty.
+When application materials are complete, they are reviewed by the Director of Admissions and members of a standing Admissions Committee of the Faculty.
 A personal interview with the Admissions Committee may be required.
-Students may expect to be notified in writing of the decision of the Admissions Committee within 30 days after all their materials are on file in the Admissions Office.

-Applicants who have completed as many as 112 semester hours toward a baccalaureate degree from an accredited college or university and who otherwise meet all admission requirements may be granted conditional admission by the Admissions Committee on the condition that they complete all work for the baccalaureate degree.
-No more than thirty (30) semester hours of seminary work may be undertaken until the prerequisite degree has been completed.
+Applicants who have completed as many as 112 semester hours toward a baccalaureate degree from an accredited college or university and who otherwise meet all admission requirements may be granted conditional admission.
+No more than thirty (30) semester hours of seminary work may be undertaken until the prerequisite degree has been completed and the final official transcript has been received by the Registrar's office.
 Under special circumstances, other conditions and/or restrictions may be applied.
 Details of any condition or restriction upon enrollment will be stated in the official letter of admission from the Dean of the Faculty.